mattbasta/client-performance-handbook/README.md

     2. How to measure performance (tools)
     3. Categorizing users
     3. Prioritizing performance improvements
+2. Identifying performance issues
+    1. Browser timing api
+    2. Timing data inside compiled files
+    3. Storing timestamps at important page events
+    4. Make more graphs than you care about
+    5. Simplify
+        - Tech debt
+        - Refactoring
+        - Premature optimization
+        - Screw it, just make things better
-2. Overview of a page’s lifecycle
+3. Overview of a page’s lifecycle
     1. Connection and SSL
     2. Assets and Payload
     3. JavaScript
-3. Connection and SSL
+4. Connection and SSL
     1. Overview of TCP
     2. DNS Lookups
     3. Combining and eliminating requests
     4. CDNs
     5. SPDY
-4. Assets and Payload
+5. Assets and Payload
     1. HTTP
     2. Gzip and Compression
     3. Images